VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment4.md

 - It must demonstrate the flow of liquid.
 - It must present challenges to complete the level.
-- At least five levels that get progressively more dificult are required.
+- At least five levels that get progressively more difficult are required.

 # The Main Purpose of the Game Design Task

-The game design will allow students to demonstrate a working knowledge of how gravity and physics affects liquids.
+The game design will allow students to demonstrate a working knowledge of how gravity and physics affect liquids.
 By creating a game with these concepts, they will show how much learning was accomplished in the camp.

 # Software Selection and Justification